academie-de-espee/earl-marshal/rapier/unevent-2020.md

 * Highlights:
     * "Masks are required for all in-person attendance.
 Masks are required to be worn at all times, indoors and outside, and during all physical activities."
     * Wear disposable gloves for the inspection of each fighter.
     * Punch test kits that are used to check rapier protective clothing will be cleaned with alcohol wipes between inspections.
 DO NOT use wipes containing bleach or peroxide as they may damage or discolor the fabric of a fighter’s kit.
     * An alcohol wipe or paper towel in a gloved hand should be used to check a blade, thrown weapon, or shield for burrs.
 If the wipe snags on a burr, the fighter will need to file down the problem area and submit it for reinspection.
     * Disagreements regarding the suitability of a particular mask or other disagreements that may arise from these additional policies may be appealed and addressed following the same processes as are in place for other questions that arise during martial activities.
-Refusal to wear a mask that meets the criteria stated above is to be considered a “severe” safety hazard per section 3.2 of the Policies of the Kingdom Early Marshal.
+Refusal to wear a mask that meets the criteria stated above is to be considered a “severe” safety hazard per section 3.2 of the Policies of the Kingdom Earl Marshal.
 Repeated failures to observe other Kingdom reopening policies also are to be considered a “severe” safety hazard.
 * Be mindful of the lack of training and excercise of participants.
 * Be specifically observant and remind people to use concern and care for all participants.